raamdev/independent-publisher/readme.txt

 * Updated footer credits with proper anchor text for WordPress.org link, as required by WordPress.org Themes Repository
 * Fixed wpstats smiley position when browser width < 1200px
 * Fixed require() statements so they use get_template_directory() to properly support Child Themes
-* Fixed JetPack Infinite Scroll theme support so that new posts display properly
+* Fixed Jetpack Infinite Scroll theme support so that new posts display properly
 * Fixed independent_publisher_footer_credits() so that it could overridden in a Child Theme.
-This also allows for overriding JetPack's Infinite Scroll footer credits.
+This also allows for overriding Jetpack's Infinite Scroll footer credits.

 1.1